goschtl/zope/zopyx.smartprintng.server/trunk/README.txt

         """ Returns a list of available converter names on the SmartPrintNG backend.
         """

+    def authenticate(username, password):
+        """ Log into the server.
+Returns an auth_token """

     def ping():
         """ says 'pong' - or something similar """